burnsignal/burnSignal-Spec/README.md

 - URL
 - Verified Twitter account
 - Verified Github account
-- [BrightID](https://brightid.org) verified check-mark if the ethereum address is verified on BrightID for the BurnerVote context.
+- [BrightID](https://brightid.org) verified check-mark if the ethereum address is verified on BrightID for the Burn Signal context.

 ### Feed
 The feed displayed on a user's profile will include all polls created by that user, displayed in reverse chronological order.